ioanatatu/earthquakes/README.md

 # USGS Earthquakes Feed - data visualisation

-The app uses data from the USGS API and displays it on a 3D globe.
+The app uses earthquake data from the USGS API and displays it on a 3D globe.
+It also provides information about earthquake location and magnitude.

 ## Features

 1. data mapping on 3D globe
-2. choose timeframe: past hour, day, week, month
+2. choose timeframe: past hour, day, week
 3. UI alert for latest eartquake
-4. list with filtering by country
+4. earthquake list sorted by magnitude

 ## Installation steps